 - Applicants will be notified within a month of the Board meeting as to the status of their application.

-- Final approval of all Fellow applications is decided by the voting membership.
+- Final approval of all applications is decided on by the voting membership.
+Only the individuals’ names will be listed in the AAAAI Impact magazine for the membership to review.

 - New Fellows are inducted during the annual AAAAI Business Meeting.